 Years 7, 8 and 9

-Throughout the GCSE PE course, students will have the opportunity to study a variety of sports as a performer.
+Throughout the GCSE PE course, students will have the opportunity to study a variety of sports as a competitor.
 The theoretical aspects of the course are varied and engaging.
 Students will develop an understanding of the physiological, psychological and social aspects of sport, all of which enhance their overall confidence in PE.
-The practical section of the course contributes 40% towards the final grade with the theoretical element accounting for the remaining 60%.

-The A Level Physical Education (PE) course allows students to study PE in an academic setting, building on their previous knowledge gained through GCSE PE.
-The course will enable them to critically analyse and evaluate their physical performance and apply their experience of practical activity in developing their knowledge and understanding of the subject.
+The A Level course builds on previous knowledge gained through GCSE PE.
+The course enables girls to critically analyse and evaluate their physical performance and apply their experience of practical activity in developing their knowledge and understanding of the subject.

 Girls are able to explore an activity in detail as a competitor or coach, chosen from a wide variety of sporting activities.
 Students will also develop the ability to analyse and evaluate performance in a chosen activity, and will have many opportunities to further develop their skills in Physical Education through a wide range of clubs as well as timetabled lessons in a variety of activities.
 Girls taking A Level PE are encouraged to take positions of responsibility to develop leadership and confidence.